-Note: For further details on what constitutes a building, the Assessor should refer to the guidance note 'What is a building under the CBD program'.
+Note: For further details on what constitutes a building, the Assessor should refer to the CBD website article 'Definition of a building or area'.

 If the majority of these features are not met, more than one building may be present.
 Sufficient metering must be installed on each building for the buildings to be rated separately.